ConventionHacker Summer Camp 2026

 DEF CON Training (Separate)

-DEF CON Training runs August 7–11, 2026 — two-day intensive technical courses that run before and overlap with the main con.
+DEF CON Training runs the days before the main conference — typically August 4–5, 2026 — as two-day intensive technical courses.
 Training requires a separate registration through defcon.org and typically costs $1,500–3,000 per course.
 Topics cover offensive and defensive techniques, reverse engineering, malware analysis, and more at a depth not available in general conference sessions.
+Confirm exact training dates on defcon.org closer to the event.

 Schedule